dashygo097/vkr/README.md

 ## Build

-The repository includes a small Makefile around CMake.
-The first build copies `cmake/config.cmake` to `build/config.cmake`, configures CMake, and builds the library, tools, and sample applications.
+The repository includes a Makefile wrapper around CMake.
+The first build copies `cmake/config.cmake` to `build/config.cmake`, configures CMake, and builds the library, tools, and examples.

 ```sh
 make